A conviction without conviction

 Even though on the basis of presumptive or circumstantial evidence the Accountability Court established that Nawaz Sharif is the actual owner of London flats and has failed to explain that he had purchased these properties from his known means of income, there is another catch which makes this judgment weak.

-The NAB law Section 9(a)(v) under which Nawaz Sharif and others have been punished, has already lost its meanings in the light of a Supreme Court judgment on the same subject.
+The NAB law Section 9(a)(v) under which Nawaz Sharif and others have been punished, has already lost its meanings in the light of a Supreme Court judgement on the same subject.

 The judge of the Accountability Court held that “All the ingredients of the offenses as defined u/s 9(a)(v) of NAO 1999 are established therefore, heavy burden was shifted to the accused to account of assets/Avenfield apartments that those are not disproportionate to known sources of their income.”